coolalok/shoppingcart_mvvm/README.md

 Android Data Binding has been extensively used.
 Event notification between Model, View and ViewModel is done using EventBus library.
 Test data is stored as part of assets directory in the form of JSON string and images.
-Cart is preserved using Json string stored in SharedPreferences.
+Android Testing uses dependency injection using Dagger2 for some components Cart is preserved using Json string stored in SharedPreferences.

 Libraries used